kgrewee/roobie/README.md

 ### Sizes

 Classes are suffixed with a size, if applicable.
-Size values are configurable at the top of `roobie.css`.

 - s - Small
 - m - Medium
 - l - Large
 - xl - Extra large

-More extreme sizes follow the same convention.
-Only some classes offer these when it makes sense, such as txt.

 ### Hover States